Black Friday Sale NOW ON - Don’t Miss Out!

 Flat speeding truck icon with motion lines Eligible for FREE Shipping*

-Enter the world of hand-forged Japanese tools with these beautiful examples of the blackmith’s art.
+Enter the world of hand-forged Japanese tools with these beautiful examples of the blacksmith’s art.

 The Shirabiki is a traditional Japanese marking knife used mainly across the grain.
 In use, the flat side is pressed lightly against the leg of a steel square with the point cutting into the wood and the heel floating above.
 The blade is then pulled toward the user to cut a straight layout line.

-Enter the world of hand-forged Japanese tools with these beautiful examples of the blackmith’s art.
+Enter the world of hand-forged Japanese tools with these beautiful examples of the blacksmith’s art.

 The Shirabiki is a traditional Japanese marking knife used mainly across the grain.
 In use, the flat side is pressed lightly against the leg of a steel square with the point cutting into the wood and the heel floating above.
 The blade is then pulled toward the user to cut a straight layout line.